Bushmeat: Role in spread of diseases

 Animal sources may have been the cause for infectious diseases such as tuberculosis, leprosy, cholera, smallpox, measles, influenza, and syphilis acquired by early agrarians.
 The emergence of HIV-1, AIDS, Ebola virus disease, and Creutzfeldt-Jakob disease are attributed to animal sources today.

-Thomas's rope squirrel (Funisciurus anerythrus) and red-legged sun squirrel (Heliosciurus rufobrachium) were found to carry MPXV in the Democratic Republic of the Congo in the 1980s.
+Thomas's rope squirrel (Funisciurus anerythrus) and red-legged sun squirrel (Heliosciurus rufobrachium) were found to carry the monkeypox virus in the Democratic Republic of the Congo in the 1980s.

 Outbreaks of the Ebola virus in the Congo Basin and in Gabon in the 1990s have been associated with the butchering and consumption of chimpanzees and bonobos.
 Bushmeat hunters in Central Africa infected with the human T-lymphotropic virus were closely exposed to wild primates.

 Anthrax can be transmitted when butchering and eating ungulates.
 The risk of bloodborne diseases to be transmitted is higher when butchering a carcass than when transporting, cooking and eating it.

 Many hunters and traders are not aware of zoonosis and the risks of disease transmissions.

 An interview survey in rural communities in Nigeria revealed that 55% of the respondents knew of zoonoses, but their education and cultural traditions are important drivers for hunting and eating bushmeat despite the risks involved.